 - Think twice before adding ground rules that embody participant empowerment to a traditional event that consists mainly of pre-scheduled presentation-style sessions.
 Your ground rules and your design are likely to be seen as conflicting!

 Do you use explicit ground rules in your events?
 What has your experience been?
 Want to know more about using ground rules at conferences?
 Ask away in the comments below!
-(If you can’t wait, <shameless plug> you could also buy my book, which describes in detail both the ground rules used at Conferences That Work, and how to successfully introduce them to attendees.)
+(If you can’t wait, <shameless plug> you could also buy my books, which describe in detail both the ground rules used at Conferences That Work, and how to successfully introduce them to attendees.)

 Image attribution: http://quality.cr.k12.ia.us/Photo_Album/Ground_Rules/groundrules.JPG